 For a balance of durability, performance, and pure taste, food-grade stainless steel is generally considered the best all-around material.
 Borosilicate glass is a fantastic option if you prefer to see the water level and don’t mind a little extra fragility.

-How much should I spend on a good electric kettle in 2025?
+How much should I spend on a good electric kettle?

 For most households, the sweet spot is between $50 and $120.
 This range offers excellent materials like stainless steel or glass, along with valuable features like variable temperature control, making it a worthwhile long-term investment.